Qarik-Group/operator-workshop/student/lab-1/README.md

 ### Login to BOSH

-When we created the bosh-director, it generated a default password for us.
+When we created the BOSH director, it generated a default password for us.
 This is configured in the `--vars-store=creds.yml` flag during the `create-env` command.